 Students will be charged for any damage that they cause in their room or hall.
 Full lists of charges are available but there may be some variation between halls due to the different types of buildings and contents within each.
 Digital photo evidence of any damages may be obtained by hall staff.
 On arrival in hall you will be invited to complete an online room inventory form in order for us to agree the standard of your room at the start of your stay.

 For further information please refer to Clauses 13-16 of the Halls of Residence Licence Terms and Conditions.

 Vacating your room at the end of your Licence:

-Following your departure, your room will be checked and audited prior to the return of your Room Bond Deposit.
+Following your departure, your room will be checked and audited.
 To help you avoid unnecessary charges for damages or additional cleaning, please ensure that your room and kitchen area is clean and clear of any belongings or rubbish.

 Most halls of residence have mixed flats, but there are some halls which have flats specifically designated for males and females.

 You are unable to have guests stay in your room without prior consent from the University.
 Permission will not be granted for frequent requests.

 There is limited TV reception in halls due to surrounding geography.
 For this reason we strongly recommend you do not bring a TV and suggest that you use the online catchup options - 4oD, iPlayer etc. Please bear in mind TV licencing requirements.

 If you intend to watch or record live television broadcasts on your pc or laptop, you should ensure that you have a valid UK television licence.
 Your parents/guardians licence will not cover you in halls.